grantbow/fit/docs/Filesystem_Issues.md

 # Filesystem Issue Tracker - FIT

-Filesystem Issue Tracker (FIT) conventions/format are a set of suggestions for storing issues, one directory/folder per issue with plain text file details.
+Filesystem Issue Tracker (FIT) conventions/format are a set of suggestions for storing issues, one directory/folder per issue with details stores in plain text files and metadata in supporting filenames.

 Use your choice of editors, devices and shared file storage.